robertpiosik/CodeWebChat/README.md

 Meet a simple and effective workflow—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.

-> [!TIP]
-> LLMs are pattern matchers—they love examples!
-Guide the model with context for production-grade code.

 Constructed prompt is straightforward and focus the model's whole attention on the task.
 Example:

 ```